FVF Law is a values driven law firm.

 This is an important question and one that clients often ask first.
 By law, a personal injury claim can include compensation for economic as well as non-economic damages.
 Property damage, past and future lost wages, medical treatment, hospital bills, surgery costs, rehabilitative care, and assistive devices are all considered economic damages and typically recoverable through a claim.

 Non-economic damage can include pain and suffering, psychological trauma, and other emotional distress suffered after a serious accident.
-Every case is unique, so have one of our Austin injury attorneys review your case to determine the value of your claim.
+Every case is unique, so have one of our Austin injury attorneys review your case to determine the value of your claim, including understanding whether or not any portion of your settlement is subject to taxation.
 We can evaluate your losses and help you pursue full and fair compensation so you can recover with peace of mind.
 Our law firm works with a team of experts to accurately assess and build the strongest claim possible.

-Before filing a personal injury claim, you must first consider whether you have valid case.
-Personal injury laws require those filing a claim be able prove several things.
+Before filing a personal injury claim, you must first consider whether you have a valid case.
+Personal injury laws require those filing a claim to be able to prove several things.
 A valid personal injury claim must be able to show that:

 In the case of catastrophic injury it is critically important to seek prompt medical attention.
 Although common injuries associated with workplace accidents, motor vehicle accidents, or electrical failure may not present with any symptoms until days or weeks after the event, a skilled medical diagnostician will be able to identify damage and plan a course of treatment.